-Parents will be expected to request absence for religious observance at least two weeks in advance.
+Parents should request absence for religious observance at least 2 weeks in advance.

 The school will only accept requests from parents for absence on grounds of religious observance for days that are exclusively set apart by the religious body.

 This is defined as a day where the pupil's parents would be expected by an established religious body to stay away from their employment to mark the occasion.